mksantos2/FriendsLSTM/README.md

 # FriendsLSTM
-LSTM model to predict the right speaker on the TV Show Friends utterances.
+LSTM model to predict the correct speaker on the TV Show Friends utterances.

 Accuracy : 20%